 Travel hurts the environment – Traveling is not the most eco-friendly of activities.
 Flying, cruising, eating out, and driving around all have a negative impact on the environment.
 Most people when they travel constantly use towels in hotel rooms, leave the air conditioner going, or forget to turn off the lights.
 Jetsetting around the world in airplanes or driving around in an RV all contribute to global warming.
 Between waste, development, and pollution, we are doing exactly what The Beach said we would do- destroy the very paradise we seek.

-Travel produces short term profits – Everyone tries to grab that last dollar.
+Travel produces short-term profits – Everyone tries to grab that last dollar.
 Travel isn’t the only industry this happens with but it’s the most relevant to us.
-Instead of building for the long term, people overdevelop in the name of short term gain.
-You see it in Thailand with the built up beaches, you see it in Cambodia, you see it in southern Spain, you see it in Las Vegas with all the casinos (where’s all that water going to come from?).
+Instead of building for the long term, people overdevelop in the name of short-term gain.
+You see it in Thailand with its built up beaches, in Cambodia, in southern Spain, and in Las Vegas with all the casinos (where’s all that water going to come from?).
 It’s everywhere.
 Money now, forget later.
 Eventually, the tourists will stop coming because they will be so put off and so sad the beauty they came for is gone.

 While there is a growing effort among people to mitigate these downsides, the truth is we can’t ignore the negative side of travel.
 Yet I don’t think these reasons should make us stop traveling.
 In fact, I’m just thinking out loud here.
 Simply letting the wheels turn.
 At the end of the day, these negatives come down to personal choice.
 You can easily travel the world and not do any of these things.
 I don’t fly much, I don’t stay in giant hotels, I avoid chain restaurants, I stay in local guesthouses, and I won’t do tours that exploit animals or the environment.

-While many travelers are good about thinking about the environment and cultures, the majority aren’t.
+While many travelers are good at thinking about the environment and cultures, the majority aren’t.
 And so I do think there is a strong argument to be made that travel does cause a lot of problems that should make us rethink how and why we travel.
-I may have overblown my statements above but the point is the same – there’s a downside to what we do and we should take it upon ourselves not to do those things so we can keep travel the benefit that it is.
+There’s a downside to what we do and we should take it upon ourselves not to do those things so we can keep travel the benefit that it is.

 Don’t stop now!
-Continue reading these articles on travel and society:
+Continue reading these articles on ecotourism: